proxior/lan-wifi-interception-standard/README.md

 # clonenew
 This is programm for clone websites

-1) Download the programm and paste folder clonenew in to /var/www/
-2) Run th script and clone any website
+Download the programm and paste folder clonenew in to /var/www/ Run th script and clone any website

 This oprogram have

 Any website
-  1) insert a name of a web site and press enter
+  a) insert a name of a web site and press enter
-  2) The web site it must have http or https protocol
+  b) The web site it must have http or https protocol
      Right: http://www.example.com or http://example.com
      Wrong: www.example.com or example.com

  Ready web sites (socail media and email)

- socail media (facebook,twitter)
+ a) socail media (facebook,twitter)
- email (gmail,yahoo)
+ b) email (gmail,yahoo)

+Two attack methods

+a) Fake dns generator for create batch file for computer of victim
+b) normal atack (No fake dns)

 How it works